The Pioneers- The 1970s

 Among the many commissions the AC Fraternity received during that decade is the mural at the second floor of the old Arts and Science Building, now known as Palma Hall: “Isandaang-taong bukang liwayway”.
 It was made to commemorate the 100th Anniversary of the Philippine Revolution in 1996.
 The mural was sponsored by the Office of Initiatives for Culture and the Arts under Professor Dodo Defeo.
-It is now considered aa symbol of the UP College of Social Sciences and Philosophy.
+It is now a prominent feature of the building that currently houses the College of Social Sciences and Philosophy.

 During the 29th year of the Fraternity, an Alumni Foundation was established to help finance projects by the Fraternity and to conduct its very own scholarship grants.
 The Artists’ Circle Foundation is now the primary fund-raising entity of A.C.
 Fraternity and its primary focus is to support the education, leadership and development of the collegiate chapter in UP Diliman, individuals of the Fraternity and deserving fine arts majors (non-members).

 The Fund raising campaigns of the A.C.
 Foundation is very aggressive and only after two years, it has gathered a considerable amount of financial support for its endeavors.
 It’s current president is the former Supremo Joven Alcala ’86.